We are proud of the wide range of backgrounds and experiences our students have before they join the IPN.

 Mackenzie graduated summa cum laude from the College of William and Mary in 2007 with majors in Philosophy and Linguistics; her thesis on the social impacts of non-standard dialect use received high honors.
 She presented research she conducted on African-American English in the lab of Dr. Anne Charity-Hudley at several national conferences In 2009 she received an MS in speech-language pathology from the University of North Carolina.
 As a graduate merit fellow, Mackenzie worked as a teaching assistant to Dr. Nancy Helm-Estabrooks and a research assistant to Dr. Katarina Haley, investigating the differential diagnosis of speech and language disorders following neurological injury.
 Since 2009, Mackenzie has worked as a speech-language pathologist at the National Rehabilitation Hospital in DC, where she assesses and treats a variety of neurological disorders and supervises Masters students.
 She presented her study on group therapy as a social context for treating severe, non-fluent aphasia at two national conferences, including the 2012 Clinical Aphasiology Conference, and has submitted a manuscript for publication.
 She has also been working with Dr. Peter Turkeltaub on a study of transcranial direct current stimulation to enhance post-stroke language recovery; she presented their results at the DC Speech and Hearing Association meeting in February 2013.
 Mackenzie is interested in using imaging to identify mechanisms underlying the effectiveness of standard treatments for aphasia and hopes to investigate interdisciplinary approaches to language recovery, such as pharmacological intervention and brain stimulation.

 Vivianne graduated from Bard College in 2009 with a BA in Psychology and a concentration in neuroscience.
 At Bard, her research with Dr. Frank Scalzo explored the pathophysiology of phantom limb syndrome.
 In 2007, with Dr. Michael Panneton at St. Louis University, Vivianne studied the role of the brainstem in initiating the mammalian diving response, coauthoring an abstract from this study.
 From 2008 to 2010, Vivianne worked with Dr. Melody Swartz at the Swiss Federal Polytechnic Institute, investigating cancer cell migration and lymphatic drainage.
-After graduation, Vivianne studied medicine for three years at the University of Lausanne in Switzerland and worked in the abdominal surgery and intensive care units at the Vaudois University Hospital.
-In 2011, in the lab of Dr. Isabelle Dcosterd, Vivianne conducted a pilot study on the turnover of blood-brain barrier tight junction proteins in a mouse model of neuropathic pain.
-This past year, Vivianne was a lab manager for Dr. Eric Glasgow at the Lombardi Comprehensive Cancer Center.
-She also mentors undergraduates and Masters students in basic laboratory skills and in cellular and molecular biology.
-At the American Association for Cancer Research 2013 annual meeting in June, she presented an abstract about a novel mutation that, in synergy with the APC mutation, causes esthesioneuroblastomas in zebrafish.
-Vivianne hopes to pursue graduate research to investigate how the nervous system recuperates after injury and how inflammatory environments influence neuronal activity.
+After receiving her BA, Vivianne studied medicine for three years at the University of Lausanne in Switzerland and worked in the abdominal surgery and intensive care units at the Vaudois University Hospital.
+In 2011, in the lab of Dr. Isabelle Dcosterd, Vivianne contributed to a pilot study on the turnover of blood-brain barrier tight junction proteins in a mouse model of neuropathic pain.
+In 2012-13, Vivianne was a lab manager for Dr. Eric Glasgow at the Lombardi Comprehensive Cancer Center, where she worked with zebrafish models of tumorigenesis in neural tissue, and she mentored undergraduate and Masters students.
+Vivianne chose to pursue a doctorate in neuroscience research, focusing on glial cells in early brain development, to contribute to what is known about the fundamental biology of the mammalian brain and provide insights that may, in the future, inform studies of novel therapies for neurodegenerative disorders involving glia.

 Nathan graduated from Humboldt State University (HSU) in 2008 with a BA in Psychology.
 He then spent two years designing and implementing positive behavioral programs for mentally disabled children and adults.
 In 2013, he completed an MA in Biological Psychology at HSU, where he studied the proprioceptive role of the lateral line in zebrafish in Dr. Ethan Gahtans Behavioral Neuroscience lab.
 This work aims to establish zebrafish as a model for movement disorders, and to elucidate the neural circuitry of the vertebrate hindbrain.
 Nathan presented a poster on this work at SfN in 2012.
 For his Masters thesis, he examined proprioception in older larvae via behavioral analysis following pharmacological neuromast ablation.
 Nathan also has received training in stem cell culture and directed differentiation funded by the California Institute for Regenerative Medicine under Dr. Amy Sprowles, and he assisted her research on alternate modes of transcriptional regulation of OCT4 by TCF4/AP1/c-Jun.
 As a graduate TA,Nathan helped teach Introduction to Behavioral Neuroscience and Health Psychology.
 Nathans research interests include finding novel regenerative treatment modalities for neurodegenerative disorders and acute brain trauma, and the behavioral analysis of treatment outcomes.
 He is experienced in confocal microscopy, immunohistochemistry, and genetic engineering.
 Outside of the lab he enjoys bicycling, sport-kiting, social dancing, and playing Go.